Azure/azure-sdk/CONTRIBUTING.md

 1. Commit your changes to that branch
 1. Do a PR from your fork/branch to azure-sdk/master.

+## GitHub Codespaces

+1. Click on the "Code -> Open with Codespaces" button.
+2. Open a Terminal
+3. Execute the following command and Ctrl+Click the link generated.
+A new window will open with the Azure SDK website.

+    `bundle exec jekyll serve`

 ## Website Setup

 This site uses Jekyll and GitHub pages.
 Installation instructions can be found here: https://jekyllrb.com/docs/installation